 Child Support Modifications

-An existing child support order may be modified upon application of either parent, only if the court finds that a significant variance exists between the current child support obligation and the proposed child support amount.
-The child support guidelines define the significant variance as a fifteen (15%) percent variance in the child support obligation.
-This modification generally takes place when one of the parent’s incomes increases or decreases significantly.
-In the event of an income decrease of one of the parents, the court will determine whether the decrease is due to the parent’s voluntary underemployment or not.
+An existing child support order may be modified upon application by either parent, but only if the court finds that a significant variance exists between the current child support obligation and the proposed child support amount.
+The child support guidelines define the significant variance as a 15% variance in the child support obligation.
+This modification generally takes place when one of the parents’ incomes increases or decreases significantly.
+In the event of an income decrease for one of the parents, the court will determine whether the decrease is due to the parent’s voluntary underemployment or not.

 In instances in which the obligor parent has a very high income, the court may order an upward deviation in child support in the form of an educational trust.
-Courts will sometimes utilize this method in order to allow for private school tuition or post-secondary education of the child in high-income families.
-It is important to note that in high-income families, the amount of child support is capped at $2100.00 per month for one child.
-In cases in which an upward deviation is warranted, the upward deviation will be in the form of an educational trust for the child or children, rather than a cash windfall for the other parent.
-In Tennessee, trial courts have the discretion to order that the modification be effective as of the date the modification petition was filed, the date of the hearing on the modification, or any appropriate date in between.
+Courts will sometimes utilize this method in order to allow for private school tuition or post-secondary education for children in high-income families.
+It is important to note that in high-income families, the amount of child support is capped at $2100 per month for one child.
+In cases in which an upward deviation is warranted, the upward deviation will be in the form of an educational trust for the child or children rather than a cash windfall for the other parent.
+In Tennessee, trial courts have the discretion to order that the modification be effective as of the date the modification petition was filed, the date of the hearing on the modification or any appropriate date in between.
 Our highly knowledgeable Clarksville post-divorce attorneys know the ins and outs of Tennessee child support modifications.
 Get in touch with us to discuss your situation.

 Marital Dissolution Agreement (MDA) Modifications